vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Untitled 1.md

 #Case Lightning McQueen

-Frank races bikes, two other rivals.
-However, Frank goe
+Frank's friend races bikes, two other rivals.
+However, Frank's friend goes missing in the forest by UCSC.
+Crew is asked to find him.

+# Background
+Owen